nullthefirst/fcc-25-plus-5-clock/README.md

 > User Story # 17

 I should not be able to set a session or break length to > 60.

+> User Story # 18

+When I first click the element with id="start_stop", the timer should begin running from the value currently displayed in id="session-length", even if the value has been incremented or decremented from the original value of 25.